A Study in the Evolution of Film Lighting Styles

 So use the cutters or flags and make patterns on the wall, no leaks !

-But first, start with centring the light, always.
+But first, start with centering the light, always.
 The kids were all energy and gung-ho.

 The kids had made a window slit, grilled pattern on the wall.
 It was neat and really good.
 No leaks.
 I went and stood right in the middle, between the light and the wall and said,